 The fit and comfort of your ski boots is one of the most important things in skiing.
 Therefore we would not advise hiring them.

 A good all round mountain ski is preferable if you are only taking one pair of skis.
 If you have a powder ski and a piste ski and are driving, then do bring them as the snow conditions may be variable.
-Snow and Rock in the UK are a leading specialist in ski equipment sales and have a high standard of professional staff on hand to advise you on the skis that would be best for you.
-Please go to www.snowandrock.com to follow their online guide.
-If you have access, visit one of their UK stores here.
+Snow and Rock and Ellis Brigham in the UK are both leading specialists in ski equipment sales and have a high standard of professional staff on hand to advise you on the skis that would be best for you.
+You can find them online or, if you have access, visit one of their UK stores here.

 Ski Service in Verbier hire the very best and very latest equipment and offer reduced rates if booked through their website www.skiservice.com.